thb/udacity-myreads/README.md

 ## What You're Getting

 You're getting the project with the due requirements.
-Nothing more, I have not implemented additionnal features like book ratings or bulk shelving.
+I have not implemented additionnal features like book ratings or bulk shelving.

-You can add a book to a shelve by clicking sur '+' button
+You can add a book to a shelve by clicking the '+' button

-Use the SEARCH TERMS in the search bar to display books to add
+Use the SEARCH TERMS in the search bar to display books to add (see SEARCH_TERMS.md)

 And then add to the shelve you want.

 ## Notes about implementation

-I'm using Functional Components only and React Hooks as I could not use the previous version of React Router.
+I'm using Functional Components and React Hooks as I could not use the previous version of React Router.

 I used a `bookshelves` object in the state at the root of the App.

-It is actually composed of 3 collections :
+It has the 3 collections :

 ```
 const [bookshelves, setBookshelves] = useState({